Completing Networks by Learning Local Connection Patterns: Experiments

-To solve this problem, we can choose to iterate through all possible unobserved permutations and find the permutation matrix $P$ that works best.
+To solve this problem, at the first glimpse, we need to iterate through all possible unobserved permutations and find the best one.
 However, the number of permutations is $N_m!$, which makes brute force search impossible.
-Here we introduce the Seed Graph Matching algorithm\cite{}, which relaxes the problem by allowing the matrix P to be a doubly stochastic matrix whose entities' values range from 0 to 1.
-Then they use the conjugated optimization method to find an approximate suitable P in a short time.
-According to their description, the matching accuracy can be more than 90\% when the similarity of two matrices is more than 90\% and the number of the nodes to be matched is more than 15.
-Details can be found in \cite{}.
+Here we introduce the Seeded Graph Matching algorithm \cite{fishkind2019seeded}, which relaxes the problem by allowing the matrix $P$ to be a doubly stochastic matrix whose entities' values range from 0 to 1.
+Then they use the conjugated optimization method to find an approximate suitable $P$ within a reasonable time complexity ($O(N^3)$).
+According to their description, the matching accuracy can be more than 90\% when the similarity of two matrices is more than 90\% and the number of nodes to be matched is more than 15.
+Details can be referred to \cite{fishkind2019seeded}.

-Note that we did not use the Seed Graph Matching method to reorder the probability matrix returned by KronEM, because in order to learn the local and global similarity patterns, the KronEM algorithm will permutate the matrix by itself and returns the aligned probability matrix that it computed.
+Note that we did not use the Seeded Graph Matching method to reorder the probability matrix returned by KronEM, because this algorithm cannot only output the learned matrix of $A_m$ but also the node alignment.